-report on the most dangerous countries for travelers in 2019.
-The report
+Comprehensive NCHSS report reveals most dangerous countries for tourists in 2019

 See the entire list of rankings and in-depth breakdowns here.
 Interestingly, the analysis uncovered several trends for tourists and travelers alike.
 For example, there were a few island destinations that saw a relatively sharp decrease in homicide rates, such as the ever-popular Jamaica.
 Furthermore, the NCHSS also noted that for many countries (e.g., Egypt, India, and the Phillippines) tourism trumps safety, as travelers continue to flock to these destinations despite their relatively high rankings.

 Several sources contributed to the Most Dangerous Countries for Tourists and Travel report, including the World Health Organization (WHO), the Central Intelligence Agency (CIA), the World Bank Group, and the U.S. Department of State.
 From these sources, the NCHSS analyzed the five main threats to safety that all travelers face: security, political instability, the quality of medical help, environmental factors, and infrastructure.